Chapter 22:

 “You know… I’ve just realized how much of a nightmare your subordinates must have gone through during that time.”

-She turned her head away, cheeks puffed, arms crossed.
+"Well..."
+She turned her head away, arms crossed.
 “I… have nothing for my defence.”

 “Since we’re being honest with each other, why don’t you also tell the truth about the other matter?”

-“What matter?”
+“Other matter?”

 “On my first day here, I asked you the question: 'Why did you save me?'.
 Do you remember how you answered?"

 She said nothing, just looked at me with a complicated expression.
-I continued.

 “You said it was normal to help a child on the brink of death... but that wasn’t the real reason, was it?”

-Her face paled slightly, and her lips parted, but no answer came.
+Her lips parted, but no answer came.

-“I resemble him, don’t I?
+“So I thought...
+I resemble him, don’t I?
 Your son, I mean.”

-“Since when?” she finally whispered.
+“...Since when?” she finally whispered.

 “On the first night I slept in the forest, I had a dream.
 No... a memory.
 I remembered that night—the night of the disaster.
-I remembered your voice, and that look in your eyes.”
+I remembered your voice, and that look in your eyes.
+After losing your family… you lost the will to live.
+For eleven years, your revenge kept you going.
+You held onto it like the last thread keeping you together.”

 Zephyra’s fingers curled around the edge of the chair, trembling faintly.

-“But when you finally found Victor and he ended his own life before you could finish your revenge, that thread snapped.
+“But when you finally found Victor and he ended his own life before you could fulfill your revenge, that thread snapped.
 Once again, you were left with nothing.
 So you walked through fire hoping maybe that was your end too.
 But instead… you found me.”

 I turned to look at her.